Moodkiller/GetLinkInfo/readme.md

 <img width="954" alt="image" src="https://github.com/Moodkiller/GetLinkInfo/assets/11341653/0574d2aa-64f8-48df-8928-bb21fed62843">

 ### Features (PHP):
-* Toggle for debugging / easy to find where the "title" is located in the pulled HTML
+* Toggle for debugging / easy to find where the "title" is located in the pulled HTML.
-* Can scrape YouTube Titles without an API
+* Can scrape YouTube titles without an API.
+* Output is placed within `<linkinfo>` tags taht can easly parsed by other services.
+I.e the aforementioend mIRC script.
-* Lightweight
+* Lightweight.
-* Only requires PHP
+* Only requires PHP.
-* Shows PHP errors by default
+* Shows PHP errors by default.
-* Shows preview of Image if an image is found and outputs relevant data
+* Shows preview of Image if an image is found and outputs relevant data:
    <img width="323" alt="image" src="https://github.com/Moodkiller/GetLinkInfo/assets/11341653/fb504d3c-e9a5-4505-9118-a064d4d1bee3">

 ### Features (mIRC):
-* Can be enabled (or disabled) per channel by issuing `+/-Linkinfo` as an owner of the script
+* Can be enabled (or disabled) per channel by issuing `+/-Linkinfo` as an owner of the script.
-* Context menu (easily enable or disable silently)
+* Context menu (easily enable or disable silently).
-* Ignore user/nick list (edit this [line](https://github.com/Moodkiller/GetLinkInfo/blob/main/GetLinkInfo.mrc#L21))
+* Ignore user/nick list (edit this [line](https://github.com/Moodkiller/GetLinkInfo/blob/main/GetLinkInfo.mrc#L21)).

 ### Limitations:
-* Doesnt work on sites that require cookies and/or Javascript
+* Doesnt work on sites that require cookies and/or Javascript.
-* Doesnt work on sites that have more than 20 redirects
+* Doesnt work on sites that have more than 20 redirects.